 inflating: folder1/file2.txt

-Replace output_filename.zip with the name of the .zip file you want to extract.
+Replace output_filename.zip with the actual archive name to unpack its contents.

 $ unzip output_filename.zip -d /path/to/extract/